sunlightv1/kittenwaves-translations/README.md

 2. Add or update a translation JSON file in the appropriate language
 3. Open a pull request with your changes
 4. Wait for it to be merged and included in a future release
-#### Don't know how to make a pull request?
+#### Don't know how to make a pull request or you're unsure of something?
 Feel free to DM @vx.aboveground on Discord!

 ## What will I get in return?
 - Complete or nearly complete translations will earn you: